sharkyh20/KinectToVR/README.md

 #### If your character's knees are bent but the tracking still works, then you can adjust the player height in the 'System' menu to compensate, usually this means make it smaller.

-### Some useful keys while I get a UI to work
-'A' - If the Kinect is working, it toggles the display of its camera.

-'S' - If the skeleton tracking is working, it will draw the tracked bones.

-'Q' - Enables the adjustment of the tracker positions in VR.

 # Known Issues/Fixes

 ### Vive tracking bugs out